-Man critically injured after being shot by police in NYC
+Car break-in suspect shot by officer in NYC hospitalized

-NEW YORK (AP) - Police say a man has been hospitalized in critical condition after being shot in the chest by an officer in the Bronx.

-New York City Police say officers had been responding to a report of a man with a gun Sunday afternoon when the shooting occurred.
-The man was taken to Lincoln Hospital.
+Police say the man, who wasn’t identified, was in stable condition undergoing surgery at Lincoln Hospital.

-Two officers were taken to a hospital for treatment of ringing in their ears.
+The officers were taken to a hospital for observation.

 Copyright © 2019 The Washington Times, LLC.